 Items are placed on reserve by faculty for student use through out the semester.
-Most reserve items are for two hours and cannot leave the library.
-Reserves are for students and faculty only.
-Monmouth College barcodes must be presented to check out reserve items.
-Students can check out up to two reserve items at a time.
-Students checking out VHS tapes on reserve must leave their ID at the Circulation Desk for the two hour time limit.
-The student can retrieve their ID once the tape has been returned.
-Faculty can check out course reserves for an extended period of time.
+Most reserves circulate for two hours and cannot leave the library.
+Reserves are for students and faculty use only.
+Monmouth College ID cards must be presented to check out reserve items.
+Students may check out up to two reserve items at a time.
+Faculty may check out course reserves for an extended period of time (please see library staff).

 The library has a fax machine available to students, faculty, and staff.
 The library will accept faxes for members of the Monmouth College community.
 All faxes received must have a cover page indicating the recipient of the fax.

 The Hewes Library Collection Development Policy details collection development objectives, selection criteria, and collection maintenance.
 The Gift Policy, which is Appendix D, outlines the acceptance of gifts to the library.

 Hewes Library provides access to information for library patrons and we support intellectual freedom and library patrons confidentiality.
 Hewes Library adheres to the American Library Association's Code of Ethics when it comes to matters of library confidentiality.